Olympus E-1 vs Panasonic G7

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-1 does not offer wifi capability.
+In contrast, the E-1 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-1 (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the E-1 and the G7 have been discontinued, but can regularly be found used on eBay.
 The E-1 was replaced by the Olympus E-3, while the G7 was followed by the Panasonic G85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Panasonic G7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-1 or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.